SpaceCowboy100/cs100HW4/README.md

 collect2: error: ld returned 1 exit status
 make: *** [all] Error 1
 ```
-To avoid this error, make sure there is an if statement to ensure we have a `bin` directory.
+To avoid this error, make sure in your targets there is an if-then statement checking for a `bin` directory and making the directory if necessary.

 We have our `Makefile` up and running!
 Now we can add other targets to our project.